-Viral Hepatitis is the 7th leading cause of death worldwide.
-The condition caused 1.34 million deaths in 2015.
-In 2016, a campaign to eliminate the condition by 2030 was launched by the World Health Organization.
+Viral Hepatitis is the 7th leading cause of death worldwide, resulting in around 1.34 million deaths each year.
+The World Health Organisation (WHO) has launched a campaign to eliminate the condition by 2030.

 Hepatitis is a viral infection of the liver.
 This condition occurs when you have been infected by a strain of the Hepatitis virus.